 Smoking and General Health with Asbestos Exposure

-Smoking alone is a big risk factor for lung cancer.
-For those exposed to asbestos, smoking increases the risk of developing this dreadful disease.
+Smoking alone is a significant risk factor for lung cancer.
+For those exposed to asbestos, smoking increases the risk of developing this disease.
 Other health factors may also contribute, such as being overweight, not exercising, or eating a poor diet.

 Another group of minerals, called zeolites, have been implicated in mesothelioma.
 Epidemiological studies of people in a certain region of Turkey have found high rates of mesothelioma, yet no asbestos exposure.

 The SV40 Virus

 A controversial potential risk factor for mesothelioma is a virus called SV40.
-This virus, which is found naturally in monkeys, also contaminated a significant proportion of polio vaccines in the the 1950s and 1960s.
+This virus, found naturally in monkeys, also contaminated a significant proportion of polio vaccines in the 1950s and 1960s.

-Many studies have found that the virus is present in tumor samples of most patients with mesothelioma.
+Many studies have found that the virus is present in tumor samples of patients with mesothelioma.
 How it may contribute to cancer formation is not understood, but it may be an important risk factor.

-One recently discovered genes was named BAP1.
+One recently discovered gene was named BAP1.
 A study of two families with a long history of mesothelioma and other cancers found that these individuals had a mutation in the BAP1 gene.
-The research also indicates people with this mutation who are also exposed to asbestos are at an even greater risk.
+The research also indicates people with this mutation, who are also exposed to asbestos, are at an even greater risk.

 Other gene mutations, including those in CDKN2A and NF2, have been implicated as risk factors for mesothelioma.
 These, along with BAP1, may play a role in cancer formation because they are tumor suppressor genes.
 A mutation interferes with the ability of the body to suppress or prevent tumor growth.